lomky/learning/notes/week_5_notes.md

 ### Lecture 60 - Dynamically Loading Home View Content

+We want all the front page content to load dynamically.
+Why?
+We're moving towards a single page web application (SPA).
+Popular today.
+Heavily reliant on Ajax.
+Avoid reloading the header/footer every page.

+To start, we wipe out the main content from the html.
+Instead, we have things stored in separate files called snippets.

+In the script we add functions that know how to load the content properly.
+We set up our namespace for the web page functions.
+Create a convinience function for inserting innerHTML for a selector
+Another function showLoading places a nice loading gif to reassure the user content is loading.
+Now the page loads properly!
+But our menu categories are broken now.

 ### Lecture 61 - Dynamic Loading Menu Categories View

+Now the goal is to have the menu categories load dynamically on click with all the proper content.

+We offer our restaurant data on a separate ruby on rails app hosted on heroku.
+This is a bit of a problem, as we are breaking same origin loading javascript.
+CORS is the answer.
+Wikipedia goes into detail, but basically there is an HTTP header that whitelists the domain name we will get our data from.

 ### Lecture 62 - Dynamically Loading Single Category View